As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 The impact of this day has not left my heart or mind for one moment, and when I was forced to return to the US in March because I had spent a small fortune, all I did was begin to immediately seek ways to return to Israel in a completely new way: to find a way to live within the community of Be'eri to tell the stories of the residents from within the Kibbutz as they work to process all they have been through, begin to recover and hopefully to heal, and ultimately rebuild their Kibbutz, despite all that happened there and of course, where it is located - only four kilometers (less than 2.5 miles) - from Gaza.

-Tom and Emily picked me up from the airport on Monday, and I was thrilled that Emily was excited to see me.
-I got to know her better in May, as I flew to Orlando to meet a group of Israelis (most of whom were released hostages from Gaza).
-They had been brought to Disney World for a trip by a large Jewish organization, so I got to ride Space Mountain and Thunder Mountain with Tom and Emily as well as my childhood favorites like "It's a Small World" and "Peter Pan," the former which bored Emily completely and the latter which froze during 'the flight' over England, which I personally found pretty exciting and I have a feeling Tom at least did as well.
+Tom and Emily picked me up at the airport on Monday, and I was thrilled that Emily was excited to see me.
+I got to know her better in May, as I flew to Orlando to meet a group of Israelis, most of whom were released hostages from Gaza, brought to Disney World by a large Jewish organization.

-The residents from nearby communities have been bringing the new Be'eri residents here things to welcome them and help in any way they can (and what can you do for a community that has lost so much?)
+The residents from nearby communities have brought the arriving Be'eri residents things to welcome them and help in any way they can (and what can you do for a community that has lost so much?)

 But everybody loves cake and so this is what they are doing.

-Following stocking up at this "baked goods house," I joined Raya and Hila to their home and sat and talked with "mom," and then I wandered "home" through Hazerim and for the remainder of my Friday, I've been lost in thought over things she shared.
+Following stocking up at this "baked goods house," I joined Raya and Hila to their home and sat and talked with mom, after which I wandered "home" through Hazerim and for the remainder of my Friday, I've been lost in thought over things Raya shared about being held captive by Hamas.
+She did not want me to write about them, but I have been left in a daze.

 Throughout the day, my phone continued to ding, ding, ding until the sun went down with announcements of all the terrible things that would likely happen over the weekend, and the warnings and the dangers of this, that and the other.

-And I remembered to water the plants outside that he said dry up within hours in this dry heat (and one of them is his ex-wife's Narkis's and very important.
-Narkis is the mother of his two older children, Natali and Aiden, and a second Mom to Emily and was murdered on October 7th when an RPG hit her home, so she was forced to exit during the attack and was shot on the path just steps before reaching her mother's house).
+I watered the plants outside that Tom said dry up within hours in this dry heat.
+One is very important as it was his ex-wife's, Narkis, who was murdered on October 7th.
+Narkis was the mother of his two older children, Natali and Aiden, and like a second mother to Emily, since her biological mother died when she was only two.
+On the 7th of October, an RPG hit her home, so she was forced to exit during the attack and was shot on the path just steps before reaching her mother's house.
+I have also heard since from her best friend Lilach, that Narkis texted her that terrorists had entered her home.

 #BRINGTHEMHOME #BRINGTHEMHOMENOW This is a labor of love, and I feel called to do it, but admit it has started to cost a small fortune, between flights, rent in the US and accommodation in Israel.
 I have therefore started a GoFundMe in the hopes of getting a little bit of help to stay here another month or two to conduct these interviews with families of hostages and cover the war from the ground.
 Any donation, no matter how small, will go toward accommodation and bare bone travel expenses.
 Anything at all will be tremendously helpful and very much appreciated.
 With gratitude, Melanie